 Georgia police investigating 'disturbing' video allegedly showing...

-A Georgia police department has launched a criminal investigation in response to a "disturbing" video that allegedly shows the officer kick... -- Targeting an ISIS cave complex in eastern Afghanistan, the U.S. military has for the first time used in combat the 22,000-pound bomb nicknamed the "mother of all...
+Bri-Mark Builders Job Site Superintendent Dale Albin says four to ten workers will be preparing ... -- Nearly one year has passed since killers "came in like thieves in the night," the local sheriff said, gunning down eight family members in four homes along ... -- Targeting an ISIS cave complex in eastern Afghanistan, the U.S. military has for the first time used in combat the 22,000-pound bomb nicknamed the "mother of all...
 LINCOLN, NE - Nebraska Cattlemen encourages State Senators, in the budget process, to restore the entire balance of funds to the Nebraska Brand Committee ...
-OMAHA, Neb. _ A woman who was struck in the head by a discus at a 2014 state track meet in Nebraska has been awarded $350,000 in a settlement.
+Celeste Cardona is a leader.
+Celeste Cardona is a winner.

 Add your comments below